warsaw-hackers/Sloth-Shaming/README.md

 We use Worldcoin World ID for preventing sybil and spam attacks, to ensure a more fair and robust reputation system.

 ### Golem
 Our initial idea was to automatically generate roasts for late payments, we use Golem to run an AI model.
 These roasts would then get posted to x dot com the everything app.
-However we ran into some issues with golem not being compatible with next.js, which we were using for this project.
+However we ran into some issues with Golem not being compatible with next.js, which we were using for this project.
 However, we tried [really hard to make it work...](https://github.com/warsaw-hackers/Sloth-Shaming/commit/e3f74e0ccc45d9b1b83b66476b7631af8f66498b)

 ### Optimism
 We deployed our contracts on Optimism Sepolia, because Worldcoin World ID is required for our dApp.
 Also it's possible to pay invoices on Optimism within our dApp.
 [Deployment](https://sepolia-optimism.etherscan.io/address/0xBf8C8Ef202C8D14f8657f6E476c0F115906c773D)